chan2may/Automated-framework-for-secure-software-development-using-ethical-hacking/README.md

-# Automated-pentesting
+# Automated framework for secure software development using ethical hacking
-Automated pentesting using docker and python
+Automated pentesting using docker and python.

+### Main elements of our project:

+    1. Containerization
+    2. Pen testing
+    3. Automation

+## Containerization

+* We have used docker for building containers.
+* We are Building our own image using a docker file.
+* Containers are destroyed at the end.

+## Pen testing